dotnet/BenchmarkDotNet/README.md

 ### Baseline

-You can mark one of your benchmark methods as a baseline:
+In order to scale your results you need to mark one of your benchmark methods as a baseline.
+Only one method in class can have `Baseline = true` applied.

 ```cs
 public class Sleeps